 What is a bailiff?

-They can do this by asking you to pay what you owe or by seizing some of your assets to sell, in order to pay off your debts.
+They can do this by asking you to pay what you owe, or by taking some of your belongings to sell in order to pay off your debts.

 Bailiffs can collect a range of debts, including: